AozakiHayate/RESEARCH-CV-NLP/README.md

 # RESEARCH-CV-NLP
-My Master research at University of Tsukuba
+My Master researchs at University of Tsukuba